kaiquye/Generic-Repository-Nodejs-TypeScript/README.md

         this.ORM = ORM;
     }
     ```
-<h3 align="center">Repositorio abstrato</h3>
+<h3 align="center">Abstract repository</h3>

-**AbstractRepositorty:** Abstraimos os metodos comum em um único arquivo é depois extendemos nosso repositorio da class abstract.
+**AbstractRepositorty:** We abstract the common methods into a single file and then extend our abstract class
+repository.
 exemplo: